 Currently, the counties are focusing their work on activities related to applicants and recipients receiving timely authorization and provision of services.
 While the decision may be pending for a longer than typical timeframe, no negative decisions (as in, reduction in hours) will be issued until June 30, 2020.

-11. How do consumers find a back-up provider if theirs can no longer provider care due to COVID-19?
-[Advocacy]
+11. How do consumers find a back-up provider if theirs can no longer provide care due to COVID-19?
+[Advocacy]r

 The state has directed each county to implement a provider back-up system so that consumers will be able to find the care they need in the event that their regular provider is unable to.
 Los Angeles County already has a back-up system in place, and every other county is in the process of creating their own.
 Please continue to check with your local county IHSS office for more details.